 AWS EventBridge¶

-AWS EventBridge Metrics include event delivery latency, throughput, event scale, and scalability.
-These Metrics reflect the performance and reliability of EventBridge when handling large-scale event streams and real-time data delivery.
+AWS EventBridge displayed metrics include event delivery latency, throughput, event scale, and scalability.
+These metrics reflect the performance and reliability of EventBridge when handling large-scale event streams and real-time data delivery.

 Configuration¶